wolfwood/wolfwood.github.io/_posts/2013-06-20-interface-fidelity.md

 Regardless of encoding method, given enough bits (upping bits per sample or sample rate) we can arbitrarily bound the error.
-This is the marvelous hermineutic of the digital: it maintains that given enough bits, nothing lies outside itself... the dream is real.
+This is the marvelous hermeneutic of the digital: it maintains that given enough bits, nothing lies outside itself... the dream is real.

 Writing a library, Operating System, etc. that offers an interface can